 At the time of writing, Starlink consists of over 900 LEO satellites – out of a planned 1440 LEO satellites in the next couple of years.
 SpaceX have filed paperwork with the FCC to allow up to 42,000 satellites eventually (most of those would be further from the Earth).
 They are currently providing a beta service in the northern United States / southern Canada.

 You can see the locations of the satellites on this map.
-There are also red lines showing the region where the beta is available.
 If you watch for a few moments you can see the satellites moving on the map.

 How does Starlink work?